zyedidia/micro/runtime/help/help.md

     default value: `off`

+* `saveundo`: when this option is on, undo is saved even after you close a file so if you close and reopen a file, you can keep undoing

+    default value: `off`

 * `scrollmargin`: amount of lines you would like to see above and below the cursor

 	default value: `3`